MatAtBread/nodent/README.md

 	require('nodent')() ;

-This must take place early in your app, and need only happen once per app - there is no need to `require('nodent')` in more than one file, once it is loaded it will process any files ending in ".njs" or containing a
+This must take place early in your app, and need only happen once per app - there is no need to `require('nodent')` in more than one file, once it is loaded it will process any files ending in ".njs" or containing a `use nodent...` directive at the top of a .js file.

-	'use nodent-es7';

-directive at the top of a .js file.
 You can't use the directive, or any other Nodent features in the file that initially require("nodent")().
 If necessary, have a simple "loader.js" that includes Nodent and then requires your first Nodented file, or start your app with nodent from the command line:

 	./nodent.js myapp.js